buildfoundation/mainframer/README.md

 Performant CPU (more cores, higher frequency, more cache), fast SSD, fast RAM (~8 GB per user), fast network will help a lot.

-We’ve created this with a simple motivation in mind — it is always easier to beef up a single headless Linux-based PC hardware unit instead of paying a ridiculous amount of money to some companies (cough-cough) still using mobile CPUs in their notebooks.
+We’ve created this with a simple motivation in mind — it is always easier to beef up a single headless Linux-based PC hardware unit instead of paying a ridiculous amount of money to some companies (cough-cough) still using mobile CPUs in their laptops.
 Use and abuse this concept as you wish.

 # License